yiiyama/dynamo-consistency/README.rst

   #.
 It creates a list of datasets to not report orphans in.
      This list consists of the following.

-     - Deletion requests fetched by :py:func:`ConsistencyCheck.checkphedex.set_of_deletetion()`.
+     - Deletion requests fetched from PhEDEx by :py:func:`ConsistencyCheck.checkphedex.set_of_deletetion()`
-     - A dataset that has any files on the site, as listed by the dynamo MySQL database.
+     - A dataset that has any files on the site, as listed by the dynamo MySQL database
-     - Any datasets that have the status flag set to ``'IGNORED'`` in the dynamo database.
+     - Any datasets that have the status flag set to ``'IGNORED'`` in the dynamo database
      - Datasets merging datasets that are
        `protected by Unified <https://cmst2.web.cern.ch/cmst2/unified/listProtectedLFN.txt>`_